Obituaries for the week of July 12, 2017

 Mrs. Fuqua is survived by one son, Lavon (Cynthia) Ledkins of Foley, Ala.; two daughters, Susan (James) Hamby of Elberta, Ala. and Helen (Neal) Howard of Granite Falls, Wash.; one sister, Helen Jones of Nokomis; six grandchildren and six great-grandchildren.

-Funeral services will be held Friday, July 7, 2017 at 11 a.m. at Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Friday, July 7, 2017 at 11 a.m. at Johnson-Quimby Funeral Home Chapel with Bro.
 James Hill officiating.
-Interment will follow in Oak Hill Cemetery.
+Interment followed in Oak Hill Cemetery.

-The family will receive friends, Friday July 7, 2017 from 10 until service time at 11 a.m. at Johnson-Quimby Funeral Home
+The family received friends, Friday July 7, 2017 from 10 until service time at 11 a.m. at Johnson-Quimby Funeral Home

 Johnson Quimby funeral Home, Inc. in charge of all arrangements.